Are You a Real Time Idiot? A Racing Rat on Steroids? A Twitter Zombie?

 - Unfollow people who never reply or retweet.
 One way communication is like talking to a wall.

-- Unfollow cyborgs and hollow men.
+- Unfollow cyborgs and hollow men who automate and don’t engage.

 Organize them in lists or in your feed reader instead if you want to keep some of them.